-- Initially, to search a tree with the root r by calling $F1(r, -\infty, +\infty, depth)$. - What does it mean to search a tree with the root r by calling F1(r,alpha,beta,depth)? - ▶ To search the tree rooted at r requiring that the returned value to be within alpha and beta.

-In an alpha-beta search with a pre-assigned window (alpha, beta):

-- Failed-high means the correct value is larger than or equal to its upper bound beta. - Failed-low means the correct value is smaller than or equal to its lower bound alpha.
+- Initially, to search a tree with the root r by calling $F2(r, -\infty, +\infty, depth)$. - What does it mean to search a tree with the root r by calling F2(r,alpha,beta,depth)? - ▶ To search the tree rooted at r requiring that the returned value to be within alpha and beta. - Searching with a pre-assigned window (alpha, beta): - Failed-high means the correct value is larger than or equal to its upper bound beta. - Failed-low means the correct value is smaller than or equal to its lower bound alpha. - Variations: - Brute force Nega-Max version: F/F0 - ▶ Always finds the correct answer according to the Nega-Max formula. - One-sided shallow alpha-beta cut (Nega-Max) version: F1 - Fail hard general alpha-beta cut (Nega-Max) version: F2 - Fail soft general alpha-beta cut (Nega-Max) version: F3

-Variations:

-- Brute force Nega-Max version: F/F0 - ▶ Always finds the correct answer according to the Nega-Max formula. - Original (fail hard) alpha-beta cut (Nega-Max) version: F1 - One-sided alpha-beta cut (Nega-Max) version: F2 - Fail soft alpha-beta cut (Nega-Max) version: F3